 #2 Dublin Zoo

-If you’re an animal lover this is the perfect attraction for you.
+If you’re an animal lover, then this has to be on your one day Dublin itinerary.
 Dublin zoo makes a great day out for everyone whether you’re a solo traveller, couple or family.
 As one of the world’s oldest yet most popular zoo, Dublin zoo is home to over 400 animals from elephants, to giraffes, to monkey and lions.

-Why not learn more about your favourite animal and attend one of the informative talks or visit the state of the art discovery centre where there is a number of interactive workshops and resources for everyone to enjoy.
+Why not learn more about your favourite animal and attend one of the informative talks or visit the state of the art discovery centre where there is several interactive workshops and resources for everyone to enjoy.

 - Location: Phoenix Park, Dublin